Corrosion inhibitor: Types

 In this example, hydrazine converts oxygen, a common corrosive agent, to water, which is generally benign.
 Related inhibitors of oxygen corrosion are hexamine, phenylenediamine, and dimethylethanolamine, and their derivatives.
 Antioxidants such as sulfite and ascorbic acid are sometimes used.
 Some corrosion inhibitors form a passivating coating on the surface by chemisorption.
 Benzotriazole is one such species used to protect copper.
 For lubrication, zinc dithiophosphates are common - they deposit sulfide on surfaces.

 The suitability of any given chemical for a task in hand depends on many factors, including their operating temperature.

-Illustrative applications
+Applications

+Corrosion inhibitors are commonly added to: